Biden considering trip to Israel in the coming days, but travel isn't final, according to AP source

-WASHINGTON — (AP) — President Joe Biden is considering a trip to Israel in the coming days, but nothing has been finalized, a senior administration official said Sunday.
+WASHINGTON — (AP) — President Joe Biden is considering a trip to Israel in the coming days but no travel has been finalized, a senior administration official said Sunday.

-A trip would send the strongest message yet that the U.S. is behind Israel following the Oct.
-7 attack by Hamas.
-The administration has already pledged military support, sending U.S. aircraft carriers to the region as well as aid.
-Officials have said they would ask Congress for upward of $2 billion in aid for both Israel and Ukraine.

-CAIRO (AP) — Egypt's president criticized Israel's military operation in Gaza in a stern pushback Sunday to the United States as America's top diplomat extended his frenetic travels across the Mideast trying to prevent the war with Hamas from igniting a broader regional conflict.

-With an Israeli ground offensive looming, U.S. Secretary of State Antony Blinken reaffirmed in some of his strongest language to date that Washington would stand with Israel “today, tomorrow and every day” in a partnership of shared democratic values, but that Israel must take “every possible precaution to avoid harming civilians.”
-He leveled no direct public criticism of Israel or its bombing campaign that has killed civilians in Gaza.
+Biden has staunchly proclaimed his support for Israel, and a trip there would be the firmest signal yet but would come amid heightening fears that a looming Israeli move into Gaza could spark a wider war with devastating humanitarian consequences.

+Biden and his administration officials have refused to criticize Israel or its bombing campaign that has killed civilians in Gaza.
+But they've urged Israel, Egypt and other nations to allow for humanitarian aid and supplies into the worsening conflict zone.

+“I’m confident that Israel is going to act under the rules of war," Biden said in the interview. ”There’s standards that democratic institutions and countries go by.
+And I’m confident that there’s going to be an ability for the innocents in Gaza to be able to have access to medicine and food and water."

-From Cairo, where President Abdel Fattah el-Sissi conveyed his criticism, Blinken went to Jordan and planned to return to Israel on Monday, carrying to Israeli leaders the feedback he received in a rush of meetings with leaders throughout the Arab world.
+Blinken, meanwhile, heard criticism of Israel's military operation from Egypt President Abdel Fattah el-Sissi.
+After Cairo he traveled on to Jordan and planned to return to Israel on Monday, carrying to Israeli leaders the feedback he received in a rush of meetings with leaders throughout the Arab world.

-His second visit to Israel in recent days will come amid heightening fears that a looming Israeli move into Gaza could spark a wider war with devastating humanitarian consequences, a growing concern for the Biden administration.
-And the death toll of U.S. citizens rose to 30, with 13 still missing.

 Egypt’s state-run media said el-Sissi told Blinken that Israel’s Gaza operation has exceeded “the right of self-defense” and turned into “a collective punishment.”